x

 BOISE, Idaho — The restoration of an historic Caldwell home continues, and the foundation will be completed in the following weeks.

 Back in late June, moving day came for the Rice House, a home that used to be on the College of Idaho campus, to its new location at the corner of Chicago Street and Kimball Avenue.
-The home will have a coffee shot and will provide a unique opportunity for first responders, providing five of them with affordable housing.
+The home will have a coffee shop and will provide a unique opportunity for first responders, providing five of them with affordable housing.

 Director Mike Dittenber with the Caldwell Housing Authority, a not-for-profit that helps people find affordable housing, will soon announce their capital campaign.
 It will raise money through donations to help offset restoration costs, which Dittenber said the more they get, the less first responders will need to pay.